ionztorm/interview-prep/README.md

 I like to write notes, what can I say?

-This repo will contain the notes that I wrie for my interview prep.
+This repo will contain the notes that I write for my interview prep.

 Help out or follow some other projects: